starivera/GalSpecFitX/README.md

    ```

 ## DATA PREPARATION
-This software prepares a raw galaxy spectrum for spectral fitting by performing de-reddening, de-redshifting, binning, log re-binning and median normalization routines.
+This software prepares a raw galaxy spectrum for spectral fitting by performing dereddening, deredshifting, binning, log-rebinning (required to run pPXF) and median normalization routines.
 This ensures the best compatibility with the fitting algorithm.
 GalSpecFitX requires a FITS file containing an Astropy table with ‘wavelength,’ ‘flux,’ and ‘error,’ columns.
-The spectrum must be evenly sampled; otherwise, continuum fitting may become misaligned.
+The galaxy spectrum must be evenly sampled; otherwise, the continuum fit may misalign with the observed spectrum.

 Please see the example below for instructions on how to use Python to merge multiple spectra and the spectres package to achieve even sampling.
 The final data are stored in an Astropy table within a single HDU extension of a FITS file.

 ```
 from astropy.table import Table